K\"othe-Herz Spaces: The Amalgam-Type Spaces of Infinite Direct Sums

-\end{enumerate} \end{theorem} \begin{proof} In view of Theorem \ref{thm:retraction}, Lemma \ref{lem:isometry} and Theorem \ref{thm:intp-main}, we have i.e., The proof of Item (2) is similar.
-Item (3) and Item (4) can be easily proved by using the above procedure along with Theorem \ref{thm:Lorentz-intp}. \end{proof} Theorem \ref{myinterpolation} shows that, with appropriately chosen parameters, the interpolation spaces of non-homogeneous Lorentz-Herz spaces are again non-homogeneous Lorentz-Herz spaces.
-Thus, they are closed under interpolation.
-In addition, the non-homogeneous Lorentz-Herz space $HL_{p,q}^{a,q}$ appears as an interpolation space between the non-homogeneous Herz spaces.
-Furthermore, if $p=r$ and $p_i=r_i$, $i=0,1$, we get real interpolation spaces of the non-homogeneous Herz spaces.
+This proves (i), the proof of (ii) is similar.
+The second part $(2)$ can be proved by using the same technique along with Theorem \ref{Theorem:Lorentz-intp}.
+Further, we have

+which proves (3).
+This completes the proof. \end{proof}Theorem \ref{myinterpolation} shows that, with appropriately chosen parameters, the interpolation spaces of Lorentz-Herz spaces are again Lorentz-Herz spaces.
+Thus, they are (in some sense) closed under interpolation.
+In addition, the Lorentz-Herz space $HL_{a,q}^{p,q}$ appears as an interpolation space between the non-homogeneous Herz spaces.
+Furthermore, if $p=r$ and $p_{i}=r_{i}$, $i=0,1$, we get real interpolation spaces of the non-homogeneous Herz spaces.